Supporting Black Students – Students’ Perspectives

 It’s important for Georgia Tech to do more outreach to black communities and encourage more black students to come to the university.
 It’s important for instructors to focus on creating a supportive learning environment for the students they have.
 The best way to do this is to listen to their students.

 • “I think more instructors should encourage and incentivize group learning in their classrooms and assignments rather than individualistic learning.
 When you are the only black person in a class, it can feel difficult to really feel comfortable in the learning environment.
-Group learning helps to establish mutual connections and friendly relations between students and fosters a better learning environment for not only black students but the entire classroom.”- Martha
+Group learning helps to establish mutual connections and friendly relations between students and fosters a better learning environment for not only black students but the entire classroom.”- (3rd year ME student)

 • “In my experience, being able to personally interact with a professor when I have concerns always makes me feel heard.
 I think it’s wonderful when professors provide contacts for students as well as office hours that people can utilize for one-on-one interaction.
 If there was a way to provide that same accountability and responsibility to the professor, I think it greatly encourages improvement and understanding on both ends.
 More specifically, I think it’d be nice to encourage instructors to schedule one-on-one’s with struggling students so that both sides can discuss any concerns and how to work through them.”- Cameron